-IMP is commonly applied as a pruning technique for pretrained networks, but in order to derive a fair comparison to pruning-stable methods that incorporate the sparsification into the training process, we will likewise need to apply IMP in a way that it produces a pruned network from a randomly initialized one.
-Given that we have just established that the retraining phase of IMP takes well to enforcing a budget when using an appropriate learning rate schedule and that \citet{LiYumerRamanan2020} already established that {\lq}normal{\rq} training can be significantly shortened through a linear learning rate schedule, it is reasonable to assume that the same holds for the original training phase without strongly impacting the pruning and retraining part and therefore the ultimate product of IMP.
+Given that we have just established that the retraining phase of IMP takes well to enforcing a budget when using an appropriate learning rate schedule and that \citet{Li2020a} already established that {\lq}normal{\rq} training can be significantly shortened through a linear learning rate schedule, it is reasonable to assume that the same holds for the original training phase without strongly impacting the pruning and retraining part and therefore the ultimate product of IMP.

-To verify this, we train ResNet-56 on CIFAR-10 using a linearly decaying learning rate schedule from between 5\% up to 100\% of 200 epochs, which we consider the {\lq}full{\rq} training, and then apply IMP with LLR on the resulting network both One Shot and iteratively for target sparsities of 90\%, 95\%, and 98\%. \cref{fig:cifar10-budgeted-initial-iterative} shows the results for the iterative setting, where we retrain for three cycles of 15 epochs each.
-We have included the performance of the unpruned networks in the figure for reference.
-Exact paramter grids and the results for the One Shot case are included in \cref{sec:full-results-3}.
+To verify this, we trained ResNet-56 on CIFAR-10 using a linearly decaying learning rate schedule from between 5\% up to 100\% of 200 epochs, which we consider the {\lq}full{\rq} training, and then apply IMP with ALLR on the resulting network both One Shot and iteratively for target sparsities of 90\%, 95\%, and 98\%. \cref{fig:appendix-cifar10-budgeted-initial-ALLR} in the appendix shows the results for the iterative setting, where we retrain for three cycles of 15 epochs each.

 We can see that IMP takes well to budgeting the initial training period, both in the One Shot and in the iterative setting, with the target sparsity seemingly having little influence on how much the initial training can be compressed.
-In fact, budgeting the initial training period prior to IMP has a significantly less negative impact than applying the same budget to a dense network without pruning.
-This is presumably due to the additional time spent optimizing the network during retraining.